sunssy59/jjoules-maven-plugin/README.md

 ```

-And now you can just use the annotation  `@MesureIt` like
+And now you can just use this annotation  `@MesureIt` like

 ```
 //...